sorah/needroleshere/README.md

 ### Server

-run with systemfd and cargo-watch. the following are short hand to start on 127.0.0.1:3000:
+run with systemfd and cargo-watch. the following is a shorthand to start on 127.0.0.1:3000:

 ```
 ./dev/serve.sh